The 0–100 match score

 ↑ Most impactful field in your profile

-Dimension 02 — Eligibility gate
+Dimension 02 — Eligibility & Certifications

 Are you legally allowed to bid for this contract?